 Conformation classes will teach you and your dog how to move in the show ring.
 You will learn how to present your dog so it looks it’s best.
 The classes are a “run-through” format so you can prepare for an upcoming show.

-Barn Hunt: Sundays with Crystal, Monday evenings with Mike
+Barn Hunt: Sundays with Crystal, Tuesday evenings with Lynne and Scott, Thursdays with Barb Krause

 NASDA: Wednesday afternoons with Sam